decred/vspd/README.md

   - Pay fee (`POST /payFee`)
   - Ticket status (`GET /ticketstatus`)
   - Set voting preferences (`POST /setvotechoices`)
 - A minimal, static, web front-end providing pool stats and basic connection instructions.
 - Fees have an expiry period.
 If the fee is not paid within this period, the client must request a new fee.
 This enables the VSP to alter its fee rate.

-## Future features
+## Future Features

 - Write database backups to disk periodically.
 - Backup over http.